 At most sites, yes.
 We delay registration for two sessions in order to accommodate all students who wish to enroll in summer programs.
 Students at the Johns Hopkins site may only attend that site for both sessions if they take a writing or humanities course for one of those sessions.
 Students may not take math or science courses at the JHU location for both sessions.
 For more information about requesting an additional session, please see “Attendance for Both Sessions” in How Courses are Assigned.

 No. Each course you request represents a commitment on your part.
-If your child would rather not come to the program than attend a course other than the first choice, then request the first choice only.
+If your child will only attend CTY if they get their first choice, then request only that course.

 Please contact firstname.lastname@example.org or call 410-735-6277.

-Fifteen students is the usual class size.
+The typical class size is 15 students.
 Because of the limited number of available laboratories, the science classes are slightly larger, usually 18 students.
 Each class has a teaching assistant, as well as an instructor.

-CTY students spend seven hours a day, five days a week, in class sessions.
+CTY students spend at least 100 hours in class between Sunday evening and Friday afternoon over the course of the session.
 They work hard.
 Our students enjoy academic challenge and rigor, and we design our course work to engage and inspire them.
 All academic work is limited to instructional times so students may also enjoy the social experience of attending CTY.
 If students feel overwhelmed, our staff are available to provide support.

 CTY instructors write one-page evaluations of each student’s work.
 These evaluations include examples of students’ participation, areas for growth, and suggestions for further study.
 A course evaluation and certificate of participation will be mailed to your child in August.